nburana/optimisticlockdemo/README.md

 During startup, Spring Boot will initialize an in memory database and create our products table for us.
 It will also insert a record for to work with.

 ## Database console access
-The database can be accessed through the browser at http://localhost:8080/h2-console.
+The database can be accessed through the browser at [http://localhost:8080/h2-console](http://localhost:8080/h2-console).
 No password necessary.
-This database servesboth the JPA and Custom implmentation examples.
+This database serves both the JPA and JDBC examples.

 ## Running the JPA based example
 To run the JPA example, execute `scripts/test-jpa.py`